 Category Archives: physical education

-Thanks to parent George Ironstack, students in Lower Elementary and the Upper Unit learned how to play lacrosse last week.
+Thanks to parent George Ironstrack, students in Lower Elementary and the Upper Unit learned how to play lacrosse last week.
 George shared some of the sport’s cultural history with our students, and brought in several varieties of lacrosse sticks to … Continue reading

 It can be difficult to get outside and do our usual Physical Education activities when temperatures are below freezing and there are several inches of snow on the ground.
 McGuffey is fortunate to live only a couple buildings away from Oxford … Continue reading